futpix/caravans-in-australia/content/review/1044-Royal-Flair-Caravans-Family-Flair-21-foot--2E.md

   ogtitle: "Should I buy Family Flair 21'-2E by Royal Flair Caravans?"
   ogdescription: "The Royal Flair Caravans Family Flair 21'-2E is classed as Unknown Type, and sleeps 5 people.
 It is Australian made and comes in at 21 ft.
 It generally has Separate shower & toilet."
 categories: ["Royal Flair Caravans"]
-tags: ["Sleeps 5", "21 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 5", "21 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "6.4"
 totalHeight: "2.82"